velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

 Now we have two NPM scripts, `rollup` and `nodemon`, that we want to run in the background.
-At first glance, you might want to try `$ npm run rollup && npm run nodemon`; that won\'t work though, as the `rollup` watcher never exits, so the `nodemon` script never starts.
+At first glance, you might want to try `$ npm run rollup && npm run nodemon`; that won't work though, as the `rollup` watcher never exits, so the `nodemon` script never starts.
 We need a way to run them in parallel.
-You could do this by hand, but fortunately, there\'s a package for doing it in a single script.
-Let\'s install it.
+You could do this by hand, but fortunately, there's a package for doing it in a single script.
+Let's install it.

     $ npm install --save-dev npm-run-all

-Then we\'ll add a `start` script that uses it to call both of the scripts we prepared earlier, in parallel.
+Then we'll add a `start` script that uses it to call both of the scripts we prepared earlier, in parallel.

     "start": "npm-run-all --parallel nodemon rollup"